As Friends Rust

-Inner tensions caused line-up changes in 2000, culminating with Glayat, Kirkpatrick and Stewart quitting.
-Moyal and Simmons reconstructed the band by recruiting guitarist and backing vocalist Christopher "Floyd" Beckham, drummer Zachary Swain and bass guitarist Thomas Rankine.
-The new line-up recorded As Friends Rust's debut full-length album, Won, for Doghouse / Defiance in 2001, and embarked on extensive American, European and British tours.
-As Friends Rust signed with Equal Vision Records and released the 2002 EP, A Young Trophy Band in the Parlance of Our Times, by which time tensions had again surfaced, resulting with Moyal quitting the band at the peak of its popularity.
+Inner tensions caused line-up changes in 2000, culminating with Glayat, Kirkpatrick, and Stewart quitting.
+Moyal and Simmons reconstructed the band by recruiting guitarist and backing vocalist Christopher "Floyd" Beckham, drummer Zachary Swain, and bass guitarist Thomas Rankine.
+The new line-up recorded As Friends Rust's debut full-length album, Won, for Doghouse / Defiance in 2001, and embarked on extensive American, European, and British tours.
+As Friends Rust signed with Equal Vision Records and released the 2002 EP A Young Trophy Band in the Parlance of Our Times, by which time tensions had again surfaced, resulting with Moyal quitting the band at the peak of its popularity.
 Beckham quickly took up lead vocals, until Adam D'Zurilla was welcomed as Moyal's replacement a month later.
-With D'Zurilla, As Friends Rust toured the United States, Canada, Europe and the United Kingdom several times, before Beckham, too, quit the band.
+With D'Zurilla, As Friends Rust toured the United States, Canada, Europe, and the United Kingdom several times, before Beckham, too, quit the band.
 In September 2002, the remaining members of As Friends Rust announced their continuation under the new band name of Salem.

-As Friends Rust reunited in 2008, with Moyal, Kirkpatrick, Stewart, Simmons and Glayat reprising the 1998–2000 line-up.
+As Friends Rust reunited in March 2008, with Moyal, Kirkpatrick, Stewart, Simmons, and Glayat reprising the 1998–2000 line-up.
 The band embarked on a European and British tour in 2008, followed by a Japanese tour in 2014.
 As Friends Rust has since performed a series of American and European festival dates in 2015 and 2019, supporting its compilation albums Greatest Hits? and The Porch Days: 1998 to 2000.
-In 2019, Stewart was replaced by bass guitarist Chad Darby and As Friends Rust released the EP Up From the Muck on Unity Worldwide Records, containing its first-recorded material in eighteen years.
-The band has since been working on its second full-length album.
+In 2019, Stewart was dismissed; the band has since been without a permanent bass guitarist.
+In 2020, As Friends Rust released the EP, Up from the Muck, through Unity Worldwide Records and Stick to the Core Records, containing its first-recorded material in eighteen years.
+The band's second full-length album, Any Joy, was released via End Hits Records in 2023.
+The material features contribution by bass guitarist Andrew Seward, who also accompanied the band during its European tour promoting the release.
+2024 saw the band release another EP, Lightless, which coincided with another European tour.